cisagov/ScubaGear/baselines/exo.md

 These alerts give administrators better real-time insight into possible security incidents.

-Use of Microsoft 365 alert policies is not strictly required for this purpose;
+Using Microsoft 365 alert policies is not strictly required for this purpose;
-any product that fulfills the requirements outlined in this baseline policy group may be used.
-If the agency is using Microsoft 365 alert policies, it includes several prebuilt alert policies, many of which pertain to Exchange Online.
+any product fulfilling the requirements outlined in this baseline policy group may be used.
+If the agency uses Microsoft 365 alert policies, it includes several prebuilt alert policies, many of which pertain to Exchange Online.
 Guidance for configuring alerts in Microsoft 365 is given in the following section of the CISA M365 Security Configuration Baseline